Array (Sequential Storage)

 // And so on

-Case 2: Insert an element into the middle of the array
+Case 2: Insert an element in the middle of the array

 // An array of size 10 already has 4 elements